ownerrez/orez-wp/ownerrez/readme.txt

 == Changelog ==

-= 1.0.3 =
+= 1.0.5 =

-Added default widget styling
+Fixed a bug that occurred when Wordpress was hosted in a subfolder named /ownerrez

 == Upgrade Notice ==